 Frankly, I'm a bit more bemused that Dolores Umbridge was able to cast a Patronus.

 On the other hand, adopting that particular trope does provide a possible hint as to just when Tom decided to create the Diary.
+And just what gave him that idea.
 As well as a viable motivation of what he intended by it.
 Not to mention a suggestion of what, precisely, might be wrong with Bellatrix as a value-added bonus.
-So I’m not as insistent upon rejecting it as I was on first introduction.
+So I’m not as insistent upon rejecting that particular trope as I was on first introduction.

 • • • •